-To establish the initial three-year rotation schedule for inquiry category building level or district level leaders to be summatively evaluated, at least one-third of each school's inquiry category building level or district level leaders will be selected for evaluation by random selection.
+To establish the initial four-year rotation schedule for inquiry category building level or district level leaders to be summatively evaluated, at least one-quarter of each school's inquiry category building level or district level leaders will be selected for evaluation by random drawing.
 4

-While building level or district level leaders are required to be summatively evaluated once every threeyears, the Superintendent or designee may conduct a summative evaluation in any year.
+While building level or district level leaders are required to be summatively evaluated once every three four-years, the Superintendent or designee may conduct a summative evaluation in any year.